Trevor Daley: Playing career

 On July 10, 2015, Daley and teammate Ryan Garbutt were traded to the Blackhawks in exchange for Patrick Sharp and Stephen Johns.

 On December 14, 2015, he was traded to the Pittsburgh Penguins in exchange for Rob Scuderi.
 Daley scored his first goal with the Penguins on December 18, 2015 against the Boston Bruins.
 Daley was injured on May 20, 2016 and missed the remainder of the 2016 Stanley Cup playoffs, after suffering a broken left ankle in Game 4 of the Eastern Conference Final against the Tampa Bay Lightning.
-Daley won his first Stanley Cup when the Penguins defeated the Sharks in six games in the 2016 Stanley Cup Finals.
+Daley won his first Stanley Cup when the Penguins defeated the Sharks in six games in the 2016 Stanley Cup Final.

 On February 23, 2017, Daley underwent arthroscopic knee surgery following an injury during a game against the Carolina Hurricanes on February 21.
 Daley was expected to miss six weeks of play.
 He returned to the ice to play against the New Jersey Devils on April 6.
 He won his second straight Stanley Cup on June 11, 2017 when the Pittsburgh Penguins defeated the Nashville Predators.

 On July 1, 2017, Daley signed a three-year contract with the Detroit Red Wings worth $9.534 million.
 On December 23, 2018, Daley played in his 1,000th career NHL game, becoming the 330th player in league history to reach the milestone.

 On June 8, 2020, Daley became an inaugural executive board member of the Hockey Diversity Alliance, whose goal is to address intolerance and racism in hockey.

 After not playing ice hockey for more than a year and having accepted several executive roles in the sport, Daley signed with the Florida Everblades of the ECHL on January 6, 2022.

 Post-playing career

 On October 26, 2020, Daley announced his retirement from professional hockey, and joined the Penguins' front office as a hockey operations advisor.
-He assisted in player evaluations at both the NHL and minor league level as well as on-ice player development, and on August 4, 2023 was promoted by Penguins President of Hockey Operations and General Manager, Kyle Dubas as a Special Assistant.
+He assisted in player evaluations at both the NHL and minor league level as well as on-ice player development, and on August 4, 2023 was promoted by Penguins President of hockey operations and general manager, Kyle Dubas as a special assistant.
 His role includes an increased focus on player personnel and development, as well as minor league operations.

 In 2021, Daley was a member of an ownership group that purchased the Soo Thunderbirds of the Northern Ontario Junior Hockey League.